ibm-cloud-docs/bare-metal/vsi_reload_os_image.md

 {: #byb-os-reload}

 * Go to your console's device menu.
 * Make sure that you have any necessary account permissions and device access.
-Only the account owner, or a user with the **Manage Users** classic infrastructure permission, can adjust the permissions.
+Only the account owner, or a user with the `Manage users` classic infrastructure permission, can adjust the permissions.

 ## Reloading an OS
 {: #reload-an-os-image}